Do I Have To Continue Making My Mortgage Payment If My Lender Goes Bankrupt?

 The short answer is YES, you still have to continue making mortgage payments if your current lender files for bankruptcy or disappears over the weekend.

-Great thought, and a very common questions for many borrowers in 2009 and 2010.
+Great thought, and it was a very common question for many borrowers back in 2009 and 2010.

 In order to give a more thorough answer to this popular topic, we’ll need to address the relationship between mortgage loans as liens and mortgage servicers who make money by handling payments.

 To put this topic in perspective, 381 banks actually filed bankruptcy between 2006 and 2010 forcing them to cease their mortgage lending activities.